I said "Be careful, his bowtie is really a camera."

 - Zoey 101: In "Webcam", Logan and Michael give the girls a giant teddy bear with a camera inside to learn their secrets and reveal them to the school.
 The girls soon discover the camera and get back at them by staging an incident where they violently knock out Kazu to scare them into telling Dean Rivers about it while subsequently revealing their ploy.

 - On NewsRadio, Lisa has to win back Bill's contract in a poker game.
 Joe gives her a Boba Fett action figure for luck, but it actually has a camera that they use to spy on her to make sure she wins.
+When Joe starts rattling off the cards Lisa is dealt, Catherine asks Joe how they can use this information - to which Joe has no response.
 In the end, Lisa throws the figure out the window, and we see Joe, who is seeing the video feed through glasses, screaming for his life.

 - Person of Interest.
 John Reese gives Detective Fusco a toy policeman with a camera inside that he can point at Detective Carter who has the desk opposite, so Finch can see what their Sympathetic Inspector Antagonist up to.
 The camera is still being used when Carter has graduated to Friend on the Force.

 - Agent Carter.
 Howard Stark proudly hands Carter his latest invention - a fountain pen camera - and is miffed at her underwhelming response.
 "Did you know how long it took me to work out lens miniaturization?" (as the series is set in The '40s, he has a point).
 Peggy isn't any more impressed when she develops the film and finds out how Stark has been using the camera.
 "She seems...uninhibited."